lleokaganov/hulypulse/README.md

 - [ ] HEAD request
 - [ ] Conditional update (optimistic locking)
 - [ ] Support for open telemetry
-- [ ] Concurrency control for database migration (several instances of hulykvs are updated at the same time)
+- [ ] Concurrency control for database migration (several instances of hulypulse are updated at the same time)
 - [ ] TLS support
 - [ ] Namespacee based access control
 - [ ] Liveness/readiness probe endpoint

 ## Contributing
 Contributions are welcome!
 Please open an issue or a pull request if you have any suggestions or improvements.